What is Genome Sequencing?

 Genome Sequencing: The Journey

 The first genome sequencing project – the Human Genome Project – took scientists about 15 years to uncover the complete genomic sequence of DNA from a handful of volunteers.
 Over the years, the project cost close to $3 billion and was successful at breaking the code and mapping genes from the samples of DNA (NIH, 2016).
 Since then, genome sequencing has gradually ballooned into one of the fastest growing industries in the modern world.
 According to a report by BCC Research, the global sequencing market was worth $5.9 billion in 2015 up from the $5.3 billion recorded in the previous year (Bergin, 2016).
-The same report projects that the genome sequencing market will grow by about 18% annually between 2015 and 2020, valuing the market at $13.8 billion by 2020.
+Global Market Insights states that the Genome Sequencing industry was valued at $26 billion dollars in 2018 with projected 2025 value of over $50 billion.
 This highlights a world of opportunity for different sectors of the economy.
-Startups are sprouting everywhere, with many raising millions of dollars in funding for different ventures in the world of DNA sequencing.
-One notable example is Phosphorous, a startup that spun out of the genomics company Recombine.
-In 2016, Phosphorous raised $10 million in a Series A drive that will enable the company to test couples for any signs of infertility and enable them to take preventative steps against infertility (if any) (Crook, 2016).
-Genomics startup companies like Genos and Sure Genomics are placing their bets on the personal genomics space with personal home-testing kits that will let you explore your genetic code and learn about your health traits for about $499 for the Genos kit (Farr, 2016).
+Startups are sprouting everywhere, with many raising millions of dollars in funding for different ventures in the world of Genome sequencing.

 The Future of Genome Sequencing